 - Doctors or dentists can collude by forming Cost Sharing Groups.
 This type of collusion can help them ease the burden of administration costs by sharing and passing on to each doctor or dentist members of the group without accounting for VAT.

 Points to consider:

-Doctors and dentists can now form a partnership or operate as sole traders to enjoy a number of benefits.
+Doctors and dentists can now form a partnership or operate as get advantage for sole traders to enjoy a number of benefits.

 - In case a doctor or dentist forms a limited company or LLP, they can claim limited liability protection (if the client has filed a claim against the services provided)

 - For incorporation after 2012, there will be no deduction for Goodwill Amortization.

 - Entrepreneurs Relief can be claimed by those practising cosmetic work against intangibles such as patents or registered trademarks.
 However, the ER can not be enjoyed in terms of goodwill provided to a limited company.

 - Surgery premises are usually declared outside the any limited company.
 When paying the market rent as a sole trader or partnership you need to be very vigilant to be considered eligible for an Entrepreneurs Relief

 This section will cover some useful accounting tips for dentists.
 As the competitive landscape gets tight, it’s very important for dentists to employ accurate and efficient techniques for their business’s tax planning, bookkeeping, and other financial aspects to prevent themselves from landing in the quagmire of fines and penalties.

 By learning and implementing the tips provided by our healthcare accountants, dentists can increase the probability of thriving their dental practices to the next level.